PolymerElements/generator-polymer-init-custom-build/generators/app/README.md

 application.
 Each new demand-loaded fragment should be added to the list of `fragments` in the included `polymer.json` file.
-This will ensure those components and their dependencies are added to the list of pre-cached components and will be included in the `bundled` build.
+This will ensure those components and their dependencies are added to the list of pre-cached components and will be included in the build.